Salesforce

 Click to edit heading

-Content controls are individual controls that you can add and customise for use in documents and precedents.
+Content controls are individual controls that you can add and customize for use in documents and templates.

 A content control is a field pulling information from the data entered in LEAP.